isomerpages/mci-corp/media-centre/speeches/_posts/2023-11-17-post-Speech by Minister Josephine Teo at the 4th European AI Alliance Assembly.md

 image: ""
 variant: markdown
 ---
-**Transcript of Minister Josephine Teo’s virtual interview at the 4th European AI Alliance Assembly (16 Nov 2023)**

 **Q1) Could you share the vision and efforts of Singapore to ensure trustworthy AI in your country?**

 1. AI safety is now an issue of concern for all countries, both large and small.
 At the same time, I think we all see the tremendous opportunities that AI can bring.
 AI certainly has transformative potential, and we believe can be harnessed for the public good.
 And for a country like Singapore that is fundamentally constrained by the size of our workforce, our interest in AI is really grounded in its potential as a force multiplier.